AlexRS90/to-do-list/README.md

 ![screenshot](ssProject.png)

-- For this project I:
+- Milestone 1:
  - Setup webpack
  - Created a to do list skeleton
-- Display dinamically 3 task from an static array of objects.
+ - Display dinamically 3 task from an static array of objects
+- Milestone 2: Interactive list:
+ - Created diferents modules to import and export functions
+ - Made checkboxes interactive
+ - Saved all task completed or not at local storage
+ - Added styles when a task is completed

 ## Built With